macocheung/rpms/README.md

-# rpm
+# RPM Spec Repository
-RPM Spec Files
+This is where I'm keeping various RPM Spec files I've built.